 Available with English captions.

-- Discussion of the disparity in school suspensions for students with disabilities versus students without disabilities
+- Disparity in school suspensions for students with disabilities versus students without disabilities

-According to Lhamon, when it comes to civil rights, we “have distance yet to travel to achieve the ideals that Dr. Martin Luther King promised.”
-She added that the fight for civil rights is an enduring struggle that now requires particular vigilance in today’s social climate.
+Based on these reports and her long history of working on civil rights issues, Lhamon says, we “have distance yet to travel to achieve the ideals that Dr. Martin Luther King promised.”
+She adds that the fight for civil rights is an enduring struggle that now requires vigilance in today’s social climate.

 This talk, Lhamon hopes, “will be the reminder that each of us has capacity, and, I think, moral imperative to take steps within our power to improve justice in our communities.”